Ever heard of the Scandi sleeping method?

 This is common.
 Although there are several factors that can contribute to puffiness and dark circles around the eyes, poor quality sleep is the biggest one.
 It causes the blood vessels around your eyes to expand, which gives the area a puffy and darker appearance.

 Improve your quality of sleep.
 If you know that your sleep interruptions are caused by your partner lying next to you, then the Scandi sleeping method is definitely worth a try!

-While you’re working on convincing your other half that the Scandi sleeping method could be great for the two of you, invest in a solid eye cream to keep that puffiness at bay.
+While you’re working on convincing your other half that the Scandi sleeping method could be great for the two of you, invest in a solid eye cream to keep the appearance of puffiness at bay.

 Other Ways to Sleep Better at Night